TiagoRCorreia/rtodo/README.md

 ![maintenance](https://img.shields.io/maintenance/yes/2022)
 [![contributors](https://img.shields.io/github/contributors/tiagorcorreia/rtodo)](https://github.com/hoodie/notify-rust/graphs/contributors)

-# A very simple To-Do list manager written in Rust
+# A simple To-Do list manager written in Rust

 I wrote this project while I'm learning Rust for practice.

 I decided to put this project online so that others, like me, who are learning Rust can take some ideas and help me improve this code too.

-Feel free to open a pull request to improve the code or to add new features and help me learn Rust.
+Feel free to open a pull request to improve the code, add new features, and help me learn Rust.

-# Features
+## Features

 - List todos
 - Add todos